Murray MacLehose, Baron MacLehose of Beoch: Early life and career

+Diplomatic career

+At the end of the Second World War, MacLehose served as the British Acting Consul in Fuzhou before becoming Consul General for the British Foreign Office in Hankou in 1948.
+He developed a keen interest in Chinese culture and learned to speak Mandarin.
+MacLehose returned to Britain in 1950 in the aftermath of the Chinese Civil War in which the Chinese Communist Party took power.

+MacLehose was seconded to the High Commission of the United Kingdom, Wellington in 1954 and was principal private secretary to Foreign Secretary George Brown in the late 1960s.
+In this role he helped to oversee the integration of the British Colonial Office into the Foreign Office.

-His career almost stalled when he left a copy of a confidential telegram in a bank in 1967.
+In 1967, he was appointed the British ambassador to South Vietnam and held the role until 1969.
+His career was almost stalled when he left a copy of a confidential telegram in a bank in 1967.
 The document contained correspondence between then British Prime Minister Harold Wilson and US President Lyndon Johnson concerning the Vietnam War.
 Another British diplomat was able to recover the telegram before its contents could be leaked.
-Upon being informed of the potential security breach, Wilson and Brown decided against allowing an investigation into MacLehose error out of appreciation of his abilities and record.
-This decision likely saved his career, and allowed MacLehose to proceed to his next post as British Ambassador to the Republic of Vietnam in 1967.
+Upon being informed of the potential security breach, Wilson and Brown decided against allowing an investigation into MacLehose's error out of appreciation of his abilities and record.
+This decision likely saved his career, and allowed MacLehose to proceed to his next post as British ambassador to the Republic of Vietnam in 1967.

-Between this time and 1971, MacLehose served in the British Embassy in Beijing and as Ambassador to Denmark.
+Between this time and 1971, MacLehose served in the British Embassy in Beijing and briefly as the Ambassador to Denmark.